 1. Introduction

-In October of 2014, the President heads of state from the Pacific Rim nations, including China, Australia, Mexico, and Russia, and the United States came together in Beijing, China for the Asia-Pacific Economic Cooperation (APEC) Conference.
-Because of this occasion, the Chinese government shut down several coal plants in and around Beijing (Bloomberg, 2015).
+In October of 2014, the President heads of state from the Pacific Rim nations, including China, Australia, Mexico, Russia, and the United States came together in Beijing, China for the Asia-Pacific Economic Cooperation (APEC) Conference.
+Because of this occasion, the Chinese government shut down several coal plants in and around Beijing (Xinhua, 2014).
 In the resulting days, the air got cleaner and the color of the sky got to be known as the APEC Blue (China Daily, 2015, p.
 1).
 The cleaner air improved the lives of millions of people.

-However, this improvement was just temporary, as China is still dependent on the coal production (IEA, 2014, p.1).
-Nonetheless, this APEC Blue became a spark for a more environmentally-friendly world: less than half a year after having experienced this APEC Blue, China took measures to regain the same conditions it enjoyed during the conference (Bloomberg, 2015).
-Having experienced the APEC Blue by myself, the term is my motivation as well to be a help in the transition towards renewable energy.
+However, this improvement was just temporary, as China is still dependent on coal production (IEA, 2014, p.1).
+Nonetheless, this APEC Blue became a spark for a more environmentally-friendly world.
+Less than half a year after having experienced this APEC Blue, China took measures to regain the same conditions it enjoyed during the conference (Bloomberg, 2015).
+Having experienced the APEC Blue myself, the phenomenon is my motivation to help in the transition towards renewable energy.

 Although not motivated by the APEC Blue, the Global Atlas for Renewable Energy shares the exact same goal of enhancing the transition towards a world with increasing renewable energy.
-Being a tool of the International Renewable Energy Association allows the Global Atlas to have a worldwide impact and therefore achieve results in a more effective way (Global Atlas, 2015a).
+Being a tool of the International Renewable Energy Association allows the Global Atlas to have a worldwide impact and therefore, achieve results in a more effective way (Global Atlas, 2015a).
 The aim of this thesis is to be an academic exercise supporting the Global Atlas for Renewable Energy in achieving this goal faster.
 The focus of the thesis is to find more insights to enhance the growth and usage of the Global Atlas for Renewable Energy.
-This will be done by the analysis of the decision making behavior of the actors in Pakistan's renewable energy field.
+This will be done by the analysis of the decision-making behavior of the actors in Pakistan's renewable energy field.

-The thesis consists of three main parts.
-In the first part of the thesis, the Global Atlas for Renewable Energy will be analyzed in order to gain insights on today's situation of the tool and its' environment.
+This thesis consists of three main parts.
+In the first part of the thesis, the Global Atlas for Renewable Energy will be analyzed in order to gain insights on today's situation of the tool and its environment.
 This will be done with literature analysis and interviews so as to elaborate the current situation of the Atlas.
-On the basis of the analysis, the research question in form of a hypothesis is evaluated.
-In a second step the hypothesis will be further outlined with a theoretical framework, which will then be used as the foundation of the empirical part.
-In the third and empirical part of this thesis, interviews will be conducted for gathering more intelligence on the decision making process of the institutional stakeholders of the renewable energy sector of Pakistan.
-The fourth and last step implementation suggestions will be carved out on the basis of the intelligence gathered with the decision making process analysis.
+On the basis of the analysis, the research question in form of a hypothesis is deducted.
+In a second step, the hypothesis will be further outlined with a theoretical framework, which will then be used as the foundation of the empirical part.
+In the third and empirical part of this thesis, interviews will be conducted for gathering more intelligence on the decision-making process of the institutional stakeholders of the renewable energy sector of Pakistan.
+The fourth and last step implementation suggestions will be carved out on the basis of the intelligence gathered with the decision making-process analysis.

 2. Global Atlas for Renewable Energy